MicrosoftDocs/visualstudio-docs/mac/publish-app-svc.md

 ## Publish to Azure App Service

- 1. In the Solution Pad, right-click the project and choose **Publish**.
+ 1. In the Solution Window, right-click the project and choose **Publish**.

     ![Publish context menu](media/publish-context-menu.png)